JanDC/uglify-js-wrapper/README.md

 # UglifyJsWrapper
-PHP wrapper for mishoo's UglifyJs, with minimal dependencies
+PHP wrapper for mishoo's UglifyJs

-Note: this is an experimental branch and should not be considered in production code (or development for that matter)
+- Depends on node/npm to resolve dependencies and execute Uglify
+- Versions follow the versions of the UglifyJS package